Skip to main content

 Dr Robert Leigh

-Rob holds a PhD in Bioinformatics and Molecular Evolution (MU, 2019); prior to this, he was awarded a BSc in Microbiology (UCD, 2014).
-He has completed extensive postgraduate training, including an MSc in Innovation (NUIG, 2020), a Specialist Diploma in Artificial Intelligence and Machine Learning (UL, 2022), and a Postgraduate Certificate in Applied Statistics (TUD, 2023).
-Since October 2023, he has also served as Adjunct Assistant Professor in Statistics at South East Technological University (SETU).
+Rob holds a PhD in Bioinformatics and Molecular Evolution (MU, 2019) and a BSc in Microbiology (UCD, 2014).
+His postgraduate training includes an MSc in Innovation (NUIG, 2020), a Specialist Diploma in Artificial Intelligence and Machine Learning (UL, 2022), and a Postgraduate Certificate in Applied Statistics (TUD, 2023).
+He also serves as Adjunct Assistant Professor in Statistics at South East Technological University (SETU).

 Rob's complete list of publications and outputs can be viewed here.